nyx-project/vyhub-documentation/docs/getting_started.md

 You can now create all the user groups that you want.

-> User groups are scoped to a serverbundle.
+> Memberships in a user group are scoped to a serverbundle.

 1. Navigate to the `Group` settings and create your group.
    - The permission level is used to decide which users can be targeted by a member of the group